youngbryanyu/Fitnesse/frontend/DEV_SETUP.md

 1. Install [homebrew](https://brew.sh/) as your package manager if you haven't yet.
 2. Run `brew install flutter`.
 3. See [this](https://docs.flutter.dev/get-started/install/macos/mobile-ios) link for how to set up and develop with flutter for developing iOS on macOS.
-4. See [this](https://firebase.google.com/docs/flutter/setup?platform=ios) guide to install the firebase dependencies locally and setup firebase.
-Make sure to connect with the existing project.

-#### Running the simulator
-1. Run `open -a Simulator` to open the device simulator.
-2. Navigate to the root of the `/frontend` directory and run `flutter run` to connect to the simulator and run the application.

-Depending on the environment, the commands to run are different for running or building:
-1. Run: `flutter run --dart-define=ENV=<environment>`
-2. Build: `flutter build apk --dart-define=ENV=<environment>`

-where environment can be `dev` or `prod`.

-#### Running unit tests
-Run `flutter test` to run the unit tests.

-#### Common issues
-- If you have issues importing assets after adding new assets and referencing them in `pubspec.yaml`, make sure to run `flutter pub get` then reload the emulator.

 ## Android Studio Setup
 Android Studio is necessary on Windows and Linux for building and testing Flutter mobile code.